akuehnis/symfony-api/README.md

 ### Query parameter with default value

-If a query parameter, set a default value.
+If a query parameter shall be optional, set a default value.

 ```
 /**